 Autism is a disorder of social interaction, communication and behavior.
 Autism typically manifests itself within the first three years of life and there is usually cognitive impairment as well.
 A child diagnosed with autism may have some or all of the following characteristics: often prefers to play alone, fails to initiate and develop friendships, spoken language is delayed or not present at all, communication is limited to obtaining needs rather than for sharing and enjoyment, resistive to eye-to-eye and other nonverbal gestures, expressions of affect are often flat or constricted, lacks imaginative play, attaches inappropriately to objects, engages in prolonged odd body movements, fascinated by spinning objects.
 While resistiveness to learning is almost always present, with treatment, individuals with autism can make very significant gains in social relatedness, communication and behavior adjustment.

-Some consumers have disabling conditions that are closely related to mental retardation or which require treatment similar to that required by people with mental retardation.
+Some consumers have disabling conditions that are closely related to intellectual disabilities or which require treatment similar to that required by people with intellectual disabilities.
 The disabling condition must have occurred before the age of 18.

-Some consumers have more than one developmental disability, for example, epilepsy and mental retardation.
+Some consumers have more than one developmental disability, for example, epilepsy and intellectual disabilities.
 Or people may have conditions such as heart defects, allergies, mental health problems, etc., in addition to a developmental disability.
-Sometimes people may have multiple disabilities – mental retardation, cerebral palsy and epilepsy along with chronic or acute medical conditions.
+Sometimes people may have multiple disabilities – intellectual disabilities, cerebral palsy and epilepsy along with chronic or acute medical conditions.